paoligg/LFGHO_Raclette/README.md

 ## Overview

 LFGHO Raclette is a Web3 project developed for the LFGHO Hackathon.
-This project leverages blockchain technology to innovate in the use of Vault to create new features for the GHO Token.
-Our platform consists of two main components: the front-end application (found in this repository) and the smart contracts that handle the blockchain interactions (found in our [Smart Contracts Repository](https://github.com/AntoineSirot/LFGHO_Raclette_SmartContracts)).
+This project leverages blockchain technology to innovate in the use of Vault to create new features for the [GHO Token](https://sepolia.etherscan.io/address/0xc4bF5CbDaBE595361438F8c6a187bDc330539c60).
+Our platform consists of two main components: the front-end application (found in this repository) and the smart contracts that handle the blockchain interactions (found in our [Smart Contracts Repository](https://github.com/AntoineSirot/LFGHO_Raclette_SmartContracts) or at this Address : [0xD18D03cF7D79a3f9B51D3595db169cfCcC3E862A](https://sepolia.etherscan.io/address/0xd18d03cf7d79a3f9b51d3595db169cfccc3e862a)).

 ## Team

 We are the LFGHO Raclette team, composed of 5 friends working together on this project.
-As students, we learned a lot during these last 10 days, realizing our potential when motivated and cooperative.
+As students, we learnt a lot during these last 10 days, realizing our potential when motivated and cooperative.

 ## How does it work?